 Lighting Designer/Administrative Assistant

 Claire is a native of the Charleston area.
 Her foray into lighting design began while a dance major at Charleston County School of the Arts.
 She graduated Cum Laude from College of Charleston in 2016 with majors in Arts Management and Theatre: concentrating in Lighting Design.
 During her senior year, she completed a 120 hour internship in arts administration with Ballet Evolution.
 While at the College, her lighting design of "A Midsummer Night's Dream" earned her a nomination in the Kennedy Center American College Theatre Festival's Design Competition for Region IV.
 She also presented "Lighting for Dance: A Collaborative Process" at the 2016 American College Dance Festival at Emory University.
-In addition to her lighting design residency with Ballet Evolution, she has also design for the Charleston Dance Institue, Mt.
-Pleasant Performing Arts Company, Coastal Ballet USA, and Charleston Southern University.
+In addition to her lighting design residency with Ballet Evolution, she has also designed for the Charleston Dance Institue, Mt.
+Pleasant Performing Arts Company, Coastal Ballet USA, Charleston Southern University, and Annex Dance Company.